TobitSoftware/chayns-components/src/react-chayns-file_input/README.md

 ## Uploading images ##
 To Upload images to our new ImageService, you can use the imageUpload-function from the utils folder.
 It accepts image URLs and files with a maximum size of 4 MB.

 To avoid accidentally removal of an image, you may add a reference.
 When an image gets deleted, you can also add a reference.
 The file will only be deleted, if no other references are left.

+Images will always be stored in a person or site context.
+The person- or siteId will be part of the url.
+You can only use a site context, if you are admin on the site.